-Stable Prices ("Price Stability"): 2 percent inflation rate as measured by the annual change in the price index for personal consumption expenditures (PCE).
+Stable Prices ("Price Stability"): 2 percent inflation rate as measured by the annual change in the price index for personal consumption expenditures (Headline PCE YoY).
 The Powell Fed views the core (excluding food and energy) PCE as a better indication of future inflation.
 It is worth noting that the Fed interprets the inflation objective as symmetric, meaning they are trying to prevent persistent deviations, either above or below, from their 2 percent inflation target.

 Maximum Employment: The highest utilization of labor resources that is sustainable over time, i.e., the unemployment rate that is consistent with low and stable inflation over the longer term- often estimated as the "natural rate of unemployment."
 The natural rate of unemployment comprises both the "frictional" unemployment of people who are temporarily between jobs or searching as they have reentered the labor force and the more "structural" unemployment of people whose skills or physical location are not a good match for the jobs available.
+In other words, the Fed aims to reduce "cyclical" unemployment.
 As Powell likes to point out, the unemployment rate that is consistent with maximum employment is largely determined by nonmonetary factors (i.e., not heavily influenced by Fed policy).
 The Fed has no fixed goal for this rate, the current longer run estimate for unemployment is 4.5%, from the June 2018 Fed Summary of Economic Projections.